emartindale7/GRAD521_DMPMartindale_2022/index.md

 # Archiving and preservation

-The data itself will be preserved with the lab in an archive, as well as preserved in the public repository that it is submitted to.
-These preservation methods will need to retain the data for at least 5 years.
-Code for the project associated with the data will be submitted to GitHub, as well as having a local git repository stored in the lab's archive.
-This will also need to be stored for 5 years.
-The data repository and GitHub repository will both allow public access and access through request to the lab will be a secondary method of access to archive data and code.
+The data for this project and the scripts developed throughout will be archived and preserved in the Zenodo repository.
+This repository aims to retain data indefinitely and if they cannot, will migrate the dataset and associated files to another repository that can.
+There will also be copies of the data and scripts retained by the lab for 5 years in the lab's storage location.
+The MATLAB and python scripts will also maintained in GitHub with new versions to allow more use for different file types and parameters to use.

 # References